Europe’s Next HR Generation

-Secondly, HR needs to start looking beyond just the interests of either employees or the executive team, and look at the broader range of stakeholders, so the broader community, the broader employee base and running a much more balanced score card of issues that HR focuses on.
+Secondly, People Managemnt teams need to start looking beyond just the interests of either employees or the executive team, and look at the broader range of stakeholders, so the broader community, the broader employee base and running a much more balanced score card of issues that HR focuses on.

 There is relatively little evidence out there at the moment that HR acts as that kind of balancing force.
 In many ways that is the role currently of the non-execs, but the extent to which that’s done well is questionable.
 This needs to trickle down in HR to the very bottom.

 Critics may say that that is pushing the boundaries and who then is HR first and foremost accountable to.
 The best way to understand that is to say that chief execs are responsible for making organisations rich today and HR is responsible for keeping them rich tomorrow